cardano-scaling/website/monthly/2023-09-monthly.md

 and experimenting collectively to find the best solutions solving actual people's problems.

-It is also worth mentioning that Catalyst's Fund 10 outcome shoudl result in more contributions to Hydra (and hopefully Mithril!) in the near term.
+It is also worth mentioning that Catalyst's Fund 10 outcome should result in more contributions to Hydra (and hopefully Mithril!) in the near term.